 The private equity alternative investments are comprised of four private equity fund-of-funds investment portfolios that are offshore limited partnerships.
-Two of the private equity managers (Adams Street and Abbott Capital) are primary private equity investments while Coller Capital is a secondary private equity investment and the other is a venture capital private equity investment.
+Two of the private equity managers (Adams Street and Abbott Capital) are primary private equity investments while Coller Capital is a secondary private equity investment and Horsley Bridge is a venture capital private equity investment.
 The liquidity of the private equity fund-of-funds is estimated at 10 to 12 years with 3 one-year extensions, while the secondary fund is intended to distribute capital more quickly.
 Distributions may be paid out throughout the life of the investment.
-All managers tend to invest globally with a bias towards buyouts, venture capital, secondaries, and mezzanine.
+All managers have a global strategy; while Adams Street, Abbott Capital, and Coller are multistrategy funds covering buyout, venture capital, secondary, mezzanine, and other transaction types, Horsley Bridge is solely focused on venture capital transaction types.